Ministry of Transport (Syria): History

-The Ministry of Transport was formed in 1920 and that were formed over the course of a century, as it was responsible for many sectors of services provided by the state to citizens, and played an important role in building the infrastructure of the Syrian economy through the tasks and specializations associated with it in the following fields: roads and bridges, communications, mail, transportation, irrigation, radio, oil and mineral wealth, electricity, construction and development, public utilities, civil aviation, meteorology.
+The origins of transport administration in Syria date back to 1920, when early governmental bodies responsible for public works and transport were formed.
+Over the course of a century, these institutions evolved and expanded, playing a major role in building the infrastructure of the Syrian economy.
+Throughout different historical periods, the Ministry of Transport and its predecessor entities were responsible for a wide range of sectors and public services, including roads and bridges, communications, postal services, transportation, irrigation, radio broadcasting, oil and mineral resources, electricity, construction and development, public utilities, civil aviation, and meteorology.